-Dow and the Trustees would work together on the design of a nature-like fish passage structure that would be designed based on the requirements of the major species in the river system that migrate upstream to spawn: walleye, white sucker, and white bass.
-Stone of various types and sizes would be used in order to provide habitat within the structure for a variety of species and, if feasible, would include stone sizes suitable for lake sturgeon spawning in order to support the recovery of this species within the Saginaw Bay watershed.
+Dow and the Trustees will work together on the design of a nature-like fish passage structure that will be designed based on the requirements of the major species in the river system that migrate upstream to spawn: walleye, white sucker, and white bass.
+Stone of various types and sizes will be used in order to provide habitat within the structure for a variety of species and, if feasible,

-Dow would be responsible for construction of the fish passage project and monitoring its stability and physical functioning for at least five years, including at least one year with a flow equal to or exceeding a 5 year return interval of approximately 23,000 cubic feet per second at USGS Gage 4156000 Tittabawassee River at Midland to test the stability of the structure.
-In addition, Dow would conduct additional monitoring of fish use upstream of the Dow Dam before and after construction.
+Dow will be responsible for construction of the fish passage project and monitoring its stability and physical functioning for at least five years, including at least one year with a flow equal to or exceeding a 5 year return interval of approximately 23,000 cubic feet per second at USGS Gage 4156000 Tittabawassee River at Midland to test the stability of the structure.
+In addition, Dow will conduct additional monitoring of fish use upstream of the Dow Dam before and after construction.